gdr8205/Twitch_IRC_client-bot/README.md

 Currently working on:
 Cleaning up code in IRCBOT.java in preparation to implement new GUI in /currently_unused/TestSingleFrameLayout.java

-Will feature tabs for each channel and also addition menu options/items
+Will feature tabs for each channel and also addition menu options/items.
+In doing this, the program will run in one window instead of 3.

 ![alt tag](http://i.imgur.com/YiArTvc.png)